nmacbean/GEOG-G481-581/In-Class_Exercises/Exercise_1_Building_the_Model/readme.md

 We will also go through the introduction to the simple C cycle model we're building here: https://github.com/nmacbean/GEOG-G440-540/blob/master/In-Class%20Exercises/Introduction%20to%20the%20simple%20C%20model.md

 We will be working in Python in a Jupyter Notebook.
-Please download the jupyter notebook we will be working in and the input data file.

 We will load Jupyter Notebook on the IU research desktop.

 To load the IU research desktop, go to https://red.uits.iu.edu/main/.